330th Bombardment Group (VH): Aircraft

 On their vertical stabilizers they wore a 12 ft square black box unit identification mark with a large capital letter K superimposed.
 This was to assist with identifying squadron aircraft out of a crowded sky to form up on during the daylight missions.
 In late summer the 'K' was infilled with a bright orange–yellow paint for better recognition.
 In late summer in 1945, it was ordered that all aircraft would have their undersides painted a glossy black.
 The intention was to mask them from enemy searchlights.

 Nose art

 As it was part of the 314th Wing, the 330th used the "City of ..." style for naming its aircraft.
 This was a large 4 ft diameter Navy Blue globe with a bright orange/yellow footprint of North America.
 Within this would be a thick white flagpole with a wavy white "City of..." flag attached depicting either the hometown of the Aircraft Commander or one of the crewmen whose name was drawn out of a hat.
 They were allowed to also have other nose art on the starboard side but "bloodthirsty" art was forbidden for fear that if the aircraft was shot down, subsequent Japanese propaganda would reinforce the belief that they were flown by "barbarians" and potentially harm future downed airmen.

+The marketing idea behind the “City of” logo would be to have the aircraft and her crew visit their named city after completing their requisite 30 missions.
+This Bond Tour of their city would be to raise funds for the continued war.